 Informatica embarked on its current website transformation beginning in October 2019.
-Although it had relied on a handful of Adobe solutions and plugins over the years, Informatica recognized a need for a holistic experience framework that would fully support their digital experience strategies.
-Today Informatica uses Adobe Experience Manager, Audience Manager, Adobe Target, Adobe Analytics, Marketo Engage, Adobe Workfront, and Bizible.
+Although it had relied on a handful of Adobe solutions and plugins over the years, Informatica recognised a need for a holistic experience framework that would fully support their digital experience strategies.
+Today Informatica uses Adobe Experience Manager, Audience Manager, Adobe Target, Adobe Analytics, Marketo Engage, Adobe Workfront and Bizible.

 Experience Manager provides a highly flexible platform that delivers high volume content without placing a heavy load on the company’s IT resources.
-Audience Manager, Marketo Engage and Target help personalize and deliver the right content to visitors.
-Adobe Analytics aids in understanding customer behavior and consumption patterns at a deeper level so that Informatica can drive up engagement.
-They also use Workfront to enable the teams to manage workflows and track project delivery across marketing functions and coordinate operational processes.
+Audience Manager, Marketo Engage and Target help personalise and deliver the right content to visitors.
+Adobe Analytics aids in understanding customer behaviour and consumption patterns at a deeper level so that Informatica can drive up engagement.
+They also use Workfront to enable the teams to manage workflows and track project delivery across marketing functions and co-ordinate operational processes.